 All of these are bound to usher in the Gbps era—and it’s not going to be decades away.
 At present, based on the results of tests done through Speedtest.net, the fastest connections have not even breached the 200 Mbps level.
 With the coming of 5G tech, Gbps internet service plans can already be available.
 Not so far into the future, consumers will not only be looking for broadband plan with no data limits but will also be looking for the Gbps keyword as they examine the services being offered by ISPs.

-Self-driving cars require super fast data transfer speeds to become more accurate and to be truly safe to warrant actual deployment.
-Current 4G data transfer speeds appear to be insufficient in enabling better self-driving cars.
+Self-driving cars require super-fast data transfer speeds to become more accurate and to be genuinely safe to warrant actual deployment.
+Current 4G data transfer speeds are insufficient in enabling better self-driving cars.
 The good news is that the world’s first 5G-connected cars have already been demoed at a BMW race track in South Korea.
-These cars make use of cellular car-to-car connections for better communications that can lead to more precise reactions to each other.
+These cars use cellular car-to-car connections for better communications that can lead to more precise reactions to each other.
 The test revealed that latency was significantly reduced to less than a millisecond and a peak transmission rate of 20 Gbps.

 Broadband technology has reached heights that make it not only a way for accessing information or some multimedia content on the internet.
-Now, advanced broadband tech is enabling many other things and supporting more convenient ways through which people are accessing information, entertainment, and other conveniences.
+Now, advanced broadband tech is enabling many other things and supporting more convenient ways to access information, entertainment, and other conveniences.